 Conclusion

-What did you think of the various modern and contemporary buildings scattered along the Asahikawa from the Okayama Prefectural Office?
+What did you think of the many modern and contemporary buildings scattered along the Asahikawa from the Okayama Prefectural Office?
 You can easily walk around in about an hour, but we also recommend taking your time and enjoying the exhibits at each facility.
 Also, if you combine your visit with a visit to Okayama Korakuen Garden or Okayama Castle , you can return to the starting point of the Okayama Prefecture Office, so it might be a good idea to combine your visit with these.

-MAP of the facilities introduced
+Map of the facilities introduced

 The contents on this page may partially contain automatic translation.